 Accountability

-Example in Literature: The Scarlet Letter by Nathaniel Hawthorne – Hester Prynne takes responsibility for her actions and faces public shame, while Reverend Dimmesdale struggles with hidden guilt.
+Example: The Scarlet Letter by Nathaniel Hawthorne.
+Hester Prynne owns her actions publicly while Dimmesdale is destroyed by hidden guilt.

 Addiction

-Addiction in literature often portrays the struggle with substance abuse, destructive habits, or obsessive behaviors, exploring themes of dependence, self-destruction, and redemption.
+The struggle with substance abuse, destructive habits, and obsessive behaviour, dependence, self-destruction, and redemption.

 Adoption

-This theme explores identity, belonging, and the emotional complexities of being raised by non-biological parents.
-It often delves into questions of nature vs. nurture and self-discovery.
+Identity, belonging, and the emotional complexity of being raised by non-biological parents, nature vs. nurture and self-discovery.

-Example in Literature: Anne of Green Gables by L.M.
-Montgomery – Orphan Anne Shirley is adopted by the Cuthberts, navigating love, acceptance, and her place in the world.
+Example: Anne of Green Gables by L.M.
+Montgomery. orphan Anne navigates love, acceptance, and her place in the world.

 Adultery